hernanmd/pharo-agent/CONTRIBUTING.md

-# Contributing to ChatPharo
+# Contributing to PharoAgent

-Thank you for contributing to **ChatPharo**!
+Thank you for contributing to **PharoAgent**!
 These guidelines are here to keep collaboration smooth, consistent, and welcoming.

 ## Getting Started